NickWaterton/Unifi-websocket-interface/README.md

 ## unifi_client.py
 The websocket client is `unifi_client.py`

+**NEW** Updated for Unifi OS device (like the UDM Pro).
+If you specify the port as 443 it is assumed that the controller is a Unifi OS device.

 You can run it from the command line as an example, but mostly you would import it as a module.

 `unify_client.py` is designed for python 3.4 and above, tested under python 3.5, but includes support for python 2.